ehfazrezwan/mern-messenger-clone/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-Baclkend implementation and integration into a React-based Facebook Messenger clone.
+Backend implementation and integration into a React-based Facebook Messenger clone.
+Starter project used Firebase as the backend - but this implementation is going to use a custom backend written using MongoDB, ExpressJS and NodeJS.

 ### Built With